NBA Standings: Raptors Stay On Top Of The East, Warriors Remain Within Striking Distance Of The Rockets

 Steph Curry had to leave the game in the third period because of an ankle injury.
 The two-time NBA Most Valuable Player did a lot of damage before exiting, scoring 28 points in 24 minutes of playing time against the Hawks.
 Kevin Durant also erupted for 28 points, while Klay Thompson added 15 markers for Golden State.

-The Warriors improved their record to 49-14, and are virtually tied with the 48-13 Rockets on top of the NBA Western Conference standings.
-The Warriors extended their winning streak to five games, and have won in eight of the last 10 matches.
+The Warriors improved their record to 49-14 and are virtually tied with the 48-13 Rockets on top of the NBA Western Conference standings.
+The Warriors extended their winning streak to five games and have won in eight of the last 10 matches.

 The Warriors and the Rockets are both 12.5 games ahead of the Portland Trail Blazers (36-26), San Antonio Spurs (36-26), Oklahoma City Thunder (37-27), and the Minnesota Timberwolves (38-28).
 The updated NBA Western Conference and Eastern Conference standings are available on the league’s official website.